rundtjan/Serverless-data-parser-tool-for-project-proposals/README.md

 - The product owner has accepted the user story as done

 ## Usage
-Clone the repository and cd to the root folder.
+Clone the repository and cd in to the root folder.
 Add a .env-file to the backend folder with the environment variable:
 ```bash
 SLACK_TOKEN=[enter a slack token here to a bot with the scopes channels:history and users:read]
 ```